-- Damage as a consequence of misuse, loss, theft or other disappearance of the certificate, the PIN, the PUK code, revocation code, bearer of the public and private key and the private key. - Damage which arises due to the issue of a certificate on the grounds of incorrect information provided by the subscriber or cardholder, insofar as the UZI register could not, on the basis of the procedures and checks referred to in this CPS, reasonably have discovered that the information was incorrect. - Damage as a consequence of the use of a certificate after the time of revocation of the certificate and publication on the CRL. - Damage as a consequence of errors caused by the transfer of details by the subscriber and/or cardholder, the software, the equipment or telecommunication facilities used by the subscriber and/or cardholder. - Damage as a consequence of a defect and/or incorrect information in the sent message, or in the sending or receipt thereof, which leads to serious damage such as physical injury, death or environmental damage, including but not limited to damage within the framework of using medical applications. - Damage caused by the courier company (AMP Groep) delivering the UZI product or checks the identity of the certificate manager/holder outside the agreed time window. - Damage caused by the courier company having been unable to carry out the correct identification of the certificate manager/holder due to the actions of the certificate manager / holder.
+- Damage which arises due to subscribers, cardholders and/or trusting parties not fulfilling the obligations described in this CPS. - Damage as a consequence of misuse, loss, theft or other disappearance of the certificate, the PIN, the PUK code, revocation code, bearer of the public and private key and the private key. - Damage which arises due to the issue of a certificate on the grounds of incorrect information provided by the subscriber or cardholder, insofar as the UZI register could not, on the basis of the procedures and checks referred to in this CPS, reasonably have discovered that the information was incorrect. - Damage as a consequence of the use of a certificate after the time of revocation of the certificate and publication on the CRL. - Damage as a consequence of errors caused by the transfer of details by the subscriber and/or cardholder, the software, the equipment or telecommunication facilities used by the subscriber and/or cardholder. - Damage as a consequence of a defect and/or incorrect information in the sent message, or in the sending or receipt thereof, which leads to serious damage such as physical injury, death or environmental damage, including but not limited to damage within the framework of using medical applications. - Damage caused by the courier company (AMP Groep) delivering the UZI product or checks the identity of the certificate manager/holder outside the agreed time window. - Damage caused by the courier company having been unable to carry out the correct identification of the certificate manager/holder due to the actions of the certificate manager / holder.